NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 The two NuGet CLI tools are `dotnet.exe` and `nuget.exe`.
 See [feature availability](#feature-availability) for a comparison.

+* You must use to dotnet CLI to target .NET Core in your project.
+You can also use the dotnet CLI to target .NET Standard in your project.

+* You must use the nuget.exe CLI to target .NET Framework in your project.
+You can also use the nuget.exe CLI to target .NET Standard in your project.

 ### dotnet.exe CLI

 The .NET Core 2.0 CLI, `dotnet.exe`, works on all platforms (Windows, Mac, and Linux) and provides core NuGet features such as installing, restoring, and publishing packages. `dotnet` provides direct integration with .NET Core project files (such as `.csproj`), which is helpful in most scenarios. `dotnet` is also built directly for each platform and does not require you to install Mono.

-You must use to dotnet CLI to target .NET Core in your project.
-You can also use the dotnet CLI to target .NET Standard in your project.

 Installation: